eclipse-iceoryx/iceoryx/iceoryx_integrationtest/Readme.md

 ```bash
 sudo apt install ros-foxy-ros-base ros-foxy-ros-testing ros-foxy-launch-testing ros-foxy-ament-cmake python3-colcon-common-extensions
 ```
+For the future versions you can use the corresponding ROS2 release.

 After installing you need to source ROS 2 to make the environment available in your terminal:
 ```bash